Charles P. Holmes, PhD, MPSH

 He obtained his Ph.D. in Community Health and Master of Science in Public Health (M.S.P.H.) from the University of Illinois.
 Before his graduate studies, Dr. Holmes earned his Bachelor of Science in Biology from Eastern Illinois University.

 Dr. Holmes has been a collegiate instructor in public health and health education—both online and in person—for over a decade.
 He spent his first six years with the University of Illinois in the Department of Kinesiology and Community Health.
-In Colorado, he has taught at Columbia College, Metropolitan State University, and the University of Denver, where he continues to serve as an evening lecturer on advanced research writing and design.
-Dr. Holmes joined the University of Arizona Global Campus in July 2013 and teaches courses ranging from Introduction to Health Education (HPR 231) to the Master of Public Health Capstone (MPH 699).
+In Colorado, Dr. Holmes joined the University of Arizona Global Campus in July 2013 and teaches courses ranging from Introduction to Health Care (HCA 205) to the Master of Public Health Capstone (MPH 699).

-During his tenure at UAGC, Dr. Holmes has received numerous accolades, including being designated a Master Teacher, Faculty Career Champion, and Faculty Collaborator Award recipient, along with several community-level recognitions for service.
+During his tenure at UAGC, Dr. Holmes has received numerous accolades, including being designated a Master Teacher, Faculty Career Champion, and recipient of the Faculty Collaborator Award, as well as several community-level recognitions for his service.